tobega/tailspin-v0/TailspinReference.md

 ## Built-in messages
 All objects
 * `$::hashCode` returns a hash code consistent with equality.
+* `$::raw` returns the value unchanged, except as documented below (and not generally on Processors)

 Arrays
 * `$::length` returns the length of the array's outer dimension.